-We are extremely pleased that our first group of Bachelor of Social Work students will be graduating this June.
-These students have worked diligently during their years in the program, across a broad spectrum of courses, including practicum placements at various social service agencies.
-Their studies are designed intentionally to reflect both the conceptual and practical aspects of social work which the students tackled with genuine enthusiasm and initiative.
-They have made a conscious choice to enter a challenging, and at times thankless profession, with a keen interest to assist people who are typically disenfranchised and lacking access to resources in society.
+Studies within the BSW are designed intentionally to reflect both the conceptual and practical aspects of social work which the students approach with genuine enthusiasm and initiative.
+They have made a conscious choice to enter a challenging, but rewarding profession, with a keen interest to help people who are typically disenfranchised and lacking access to resources in society.

-Our graduating class is composed of students from a diversity of backgrounds and prior learning experiences, which they utilized to add richness and meaning to class discussions.
-The input of the students brought the application of theories to life and without this the teaching experience would not be nearly as rewarding for all concerned.
-As a closed cohort the students formed close connections, to support one another, and to navigate the policies and expectations within the program.
+Our classes are composed of students from a diversity of backgrounds and prior learning experiences which are incorporated to add richness and meaning to class discussions.
+The input of students brings the application of theories to life and without this the teaching experience would not be nearly as rewarding for all concerned.
+As a closed cohort the students develop close connections, to support one another, and to navigate the policies and expectations within the program.
 The group has formed a BSW Student Association which provides opportunities to advocate, support, and share ideas and suggestions.

-We wish all of the Graduating class good luck in their future pursuits with the hope that they will keep in touch with the instructors and support staff as their careers progress.
+We wish all students good luck in their future pursuits with the hope that they will keep in touch with the instructors and support staff as their careers progress.